auriq/essentia_docs/source/reference/manuals/generate_essentia_ref.rst

     positional arguments:
-      name                  Name of Category to call these files pattern               GLOB pattern to match files
+      name                  Name of Category to call these files pattern               GLOB patterns to match files

     optional arguments:
-      -h, --help            show this help message and exit --dateregex [DATEREGEX]
+      -h, --help            show this help message and exit --exclude [EXCLUDE]   GLOB patterns to exclude files within pattern --dateregex DATEREGEX
                             Format of the date encoded in the filename by regex style
       --dateformat DATEFORMAT
                             Format of the date encoded in the filename.
+Will be deprecated soon, please use dateregex
-      --archive ARCHIVE     GLOB pattern to match members within an archive (zip, tgz)
+      --archive ARCHIVE     GLOB patterns to match members within an archive (e.g. zip,tar,tgz,tar.bz2)
       --compression COMPRESSION
                             Force file to be treated as compressed in given format --delimiter DELIMITER